zhukov001/docu-cicd-teach4/docs/fork_and_deploy.md

 For example here you can see that one workflow is running.
 ![Deploy](./img/gh_deploy_012.png)

-If you click on specific workflow you will additional on which step is the current workflow.
+If you click on specific workflow you will get additional information on which step is the current workflow.
 ![Deploy](./img/gh_deploy_013.png)

 You can even see a breakdown of each step and see warnings and errors.
 This is very useful to identify the problem if you get stuck at one of the workflow steps.